facebook/create-react-app/packages/react-scripts/template/README.md

 ```

 Now you are ready to use the imported React Bootstrap components within your component hierarchy defined in the render method.
 Here is an example [`App.js`](https://gist.githubusercontent.com/gaearon/85d8c067f6af1e56277c82d19fd4da7b/raw/6158dd991b67284e9fc8d70b9d973efe87659d72/App.js) redone using React Bootstrap.

+## Adding a Customized package

+You can use a customized package in Create React App by following these steps:

+* Create a new package that depends on the package you wish to customize, e.g. Bootstrap
+* Customize the build process of this package
+* Depend on this customized package in your create-react-app based project

+Here is an example of adding a [customized Bootstrap](https://medium.com/@tacomanator/customizing-create-react-app-aa9ffb88165#.68e11h6hv) that follows these steps.

 ## Adding Flow